forestdb/forestdb.org/models/2025-problang-adjectives-qud.md

 #### To begin, we turned to the hyperbole model:
 - Defined here are the possible utterances, utterance priors, and the "meaning" function.

-- The possible utterances are same as the price states.
+- The possible utterances are the same as the price states.

 ~~~~